lab-dev-code/grav-theme-lens/README.md

 ## Manual Installation

 To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
 Then, rename the folder to `lens`.
-You can find these files either on [GitHub](https://github.com/lab-dev-code/grav-theme-lens) or via [GetGrav.org](http://getgrav.org/downloads/themes).
+You can find these files either on [GitHub][homepage] or via [GetGrav.org][grav-themes].

 You should now have all the theme files under